tushar1977/zorvyn/README.md

 type ENUM(20) NOT NULL   -- income | expense
 ```

-Categories are a lookup table rather than a text field on financial
-records.
-This prevents data inconsistency (salary vs Salary vs SALARY) and
-makes category-wise aggregation queries reliable for dashboard.
-The `type` field on a
-category defines whether it is an income or expense category which is an enum and speeds
-up dashboard queries that need to separate the two.
+Categories are a lookup table rather than a free-text field on financial records.
+This prevents data inconsistency (e.g. `salary` vs `Salary` vs `SALARY`) and makes category-wise aggregation queries reliable for the dashboard.
+The `type` field defines whether a category is income or expense, which speeds up dashboard queries that need to separate the two.

 ### `financial_records`
 ```sql